When are Lossy Energy Storage Optimization Models Convex?: Convex Reformulation

 \subsection{Discussion}

-While there are many objective functions of practical interest that satisfy the sufficient conditions for convexity in Theorem~\ref{thm:cvx_cond}, the proposed reformulation \eqref{eq:opt_reform} is not a panacea.
+While there are many objective functions of practical interest that satisfy the sufficient conditions for convexity in Thm.~\ref{thm:cvx_cond}, the proposed reformulation \eqref{eq:opt_reform} is not a panacea.
 In Table \ref{tab:examples}, we provide a variety of examples where the composite function $c \circ \phi^{-1}$ is guaranteed to be convex.
 We also include an example where convexity is not guaranteed.

 In examples (a) through (c), the given cost function $c$ is convex in the storage power profile $u$.
 The additional assumptions stated alongside these examples also ensure that the cost function $c$ is coordinate-wise nondecreasing on the set $[0, \infty)$.
-According to Theorem \ref{thm:cvx_cond}, this guarantees convexity of the composite function $c \circ \phi^{-1}$.
+Hence, the resulting composite function $c\circ\phi^{-1}$ is convex, as guaranteed by Thm. \ref{thm:cvx_cond}.
+It is important to point out that examples (a) through (c) do not satisfy the conditions for convexity provided in \cite{li2018extended,garifi2020convex, lin2023relaxing}, which require the cost function $c$ to be coordinate-wise nonincreasing on $(-\infty,0]$ (i.e., nonincreasing in the discharging power variables).

 In the energy arbitrage example (d), the given cost function $c$ is convex and coordinate-wise nondecreasing on $[0, \infty)$ if the energy prices satisfy the inequality $p_t^{\rm buy} \geq (p_t^{\rm sell})^+$ for every stage $t$.
 However, it can be shown that the composite function $c \circ \phi^{-1}$ is convex if the energy prices satisfy a weaker condition given by $(1/\etaIn) p_t^{\rm buy} \ge \etaOut p_t^{\rm sell}$ for every stage $t$.
 Interestingly, the family of cost functions satisfying this condition includes cost functions $c$ that are \emph{not} coordinate-wise nondecreasing on $[0, \infty)$.
-This reveals that the sufficient conditions for convexity provided in Theorem~\ref{thm:cvx_cond} are not necessary in general.
+This reveals that the sufficient conditions for convexity provided in Thm.~\ref{thm:cvx_cond} are not necessary in general.